fkloosterman/bitbucket-migration/docs/reference/migration_pull_requests.md

 - **Unmapped Users**: Mentioned as "**Name** *(no GitHub account)*".
 - **Labels**: Added based on original state (e.g., 'pr-merged', 'pr-declined', 'original-pr').
 - **Reviewers**: Listed in PR description but not set as official reviewers.
+- **PR Updates**: Changes to PR title, description, reviewers, or new commits are migrated as comments to preserve the activity timeline.